-The CPE210/215/220/240 controllers provide three Ethernet ports with LAN 1 on port 3 (unswitched) and LAN 2 with port 1 and port 2 being internally switched.
-The CPE205 only provides two Ethernet ports and based on its selected operating mode will either provide a single LAN with both ports internally switched or provide a dual LAN.
-All the Ethernet ports are capable of automatically sensing the link data rate (100 Mbps or 1000 Mbps), communications mode (half-duplex), and cabling arrangement (straight-through or crossover).
+The CPE210/215/220/240 controllers provide three internally switched Ethernet ports.
+(The CPE205 only provides two.)All the Ethernet ports are capable of automatically sensing the link data rate (100 Mbps or 1000 Mbps), communications mode (half-duplex or full-duplex), and cabling arrangement (straight-through or crossover).